 The gains on REIT are charged for taxes just like other incomes.
 There is no complexity in the calculation of taxes and the whole procedure is really simple.

 While there are a lot of convincing arguments in favor of REIT, there are certain downsides to it as well.
 Before investing, one should think about the downside as well.
 Here are some disadvantages or drawbacks:

-While property taxes would not affect your directly as an investor in REIT, it would however have an indirect bearing on your gains.
+While property taxes would not affect you directly as an investor in REIT, they would however have an indirect bearing on your gains.

 Because property taxes can decrease the earnings you get from the REIT.

 Also, property taxes vary from place to place.
 So you must keep a check on the property rates in the locality you are willing to invest.

 Whenever interest rates go up, REIT prices dip.
 While some people may consider this as an opportunity to sell and earn good money, it is important to keep in mind your long-term investment goals.

 The decision to sell or hold your REIT should be based on your financial goals rather than the market situation.